A private monthly issue Est. 2026

 • No public feed, profiles, or followers.

-• No ads, no third-party trackers, no selling data.
+• No ads, no third-party behavioral tracking, no selling data.
+Web error reports use sanitized Sentry events.

 06 — Early access